 A13.
 Hubs?

-Most computers have two or four USB ports.
+Most computers have two or more USB ports, often many more.
+Phones and tablets usually have a single USB port.
 If you need to plug in more USB devices you do so by using a USB hub.
 A hub plugs into your USB port and usually provides either four or seven ports.
 Many USB devices have built-in hubs - most USB keyboards have another USB port in them for daisy-chaining a mouse, joystick, or other USB device. (top)

-USB cables distribute power as well as data - up to 500mA at 5V on each cable.
-This is enough for low-power devices, which do not need separate power supplies.
+USB cables distribute power as well as data - up to 500mA at 5V on each cable, 900mA for USB 3.x.
+This is enough for low-power devices, they do not need separate power supplies.

-An unpowered hub, or a self-powered hub, uses some of the power coming to it for it's own operation, and passes the remainder along to devices plugged in.
+An unpowered hub uses some of the power coming to it for it's own operation, and passes the remainder along to devices plugged in.
 This is OK for small hubs with low power devices plugged into it.
 A good example is this is a keyboard with an unpowered hub built in.
-This has plenty of spare power for plugging in a mouse or a track pad.
+There is plenty of spare power for a mouse or a track pad.

 Powered hubs have their own power supplies and can supply full power to all the devices that can physically plugged into them.
 Of course, they do have an extra wire and power block plugged into the wall.